 The Early Stages of an Alcohol Dependence

 Just about anyone who has participated in binge drinking has gone through mild symptoms of withdrawal.
-The symptoms of a hangover, like headache, nausea, and confusion, happen after an episode of heavy drinking.
+The symptoms of a hangover, like a headache, nausea, and confusion, happen after an episode of heavy drinking.
 Typically, these symptoms go away within a few hours of the person waking up.

 - Body tremors